-The district has partnered with Equal Opportunity Schools to identify low-income students and students of color who are not enrolled in Advanced Placement classes.
+The District's partnership with Equal Opportunity Schools (EOS) supports our continued efforts to identify low-income students and students of color who are not enrolled in Advanced Placement classes.

 Reviewing and revising graduation requirements to ensure all students have access to participate in college preparation classes.

-Support English learners, low-income and foster youth students with additional site allocations to support intervention programs and extended learning.
+Supporting English learners, low-income and foster youth students with additional site allocations to support intervention programs, and district support for extended learning.